Falmouth-Games-Academy/comp140-hardware/README.md

 [guitar]: http://www.premierguitar.com/ext/resources/archives/26ccf308-d94a-4189-a99d-e543a8b6a4f0.JPG?1371672694 "Guitar Shaped Controller Design"

-The guitar shows how to functionality is simple yet engaging in its design.
+The guitar shows how its functionality is simple yet engaging in its design.
 With only a few buttons it still is complex enough to appear creative and simple enough for a child to play.
 Also, if a child knows how to hold a guitar or has seen one held, they instantly hold the controller correctly.

 ##For My Controller Design
 I want to use this for my design where I take inspiration from xbox and playstation analogs which make children instantly know how to hold it.
 In addition, the bone shape is novel to the game design as the focus is around comical ogres/trolls which would liekly carry a club/bone.